Categories

 Kindle Deals

-A Death of No Importance by Mariah Fredericks
+Death of a New American (Jane Prescott #2) by Mariah Fredericks

 Browse all the books recommended in Unusual Suspects previous newsletters on this shelf.
 See upcoming 2021 releases.
 Check out this Unusual Suspects Pinterest board and get Tailored Book Recommendations!